prabuw/prabuw.github.io/_posts/2012-08-05-a-slow-nhibernate-query-part-2-of-2.markdown

 title: "A slow NHibernate query (PART 2 of 2)"
 date: 2012-08-05
 categories: [NHibernate]
+keywords: "NHibernate, Slow NHibernate query, Ansistring"
+description: "A slow NHibernate query I came across, root cause of it and how I finally the got to the solution."
 ---
 Following on from the [original post](/posts/a-slow-nhibernate-query-part-1-of-2/ "original post"), I started using NHibernate's mapping-by-code to map a database table to my POCO.
 Some background to the problem: